Vishal-Palve/springboot-db-crawler/README.md

 This project is developed as part of an assignment for Vistora.
 All rights reserved © 2025 Vishal Palve.

-yaml
+pgsql
 Copy code

 ---

+✅ This version will render cleanly on GitHub —
+no red, no broken sections, and all code blocks will format correctly.

-Would you like me to include a short **“Setup Verification”** section (with how to test DB connection before running the crawler) and **screenshots placeholders** for GitHub visuals?
-That makes the repo look much more professional.
+Would you like me to also include a **“Setup Verification”** section next (to test DB connectivity b